 One of the most frequent questions I get on Mormon Mission Prep is about the process of starting the paperwork, getting the application in, and details about when and how the mission call comes.
 This article is designed to give a high-level overview of the mission call process, from meeting with the bishop, to fill out your mission papers, to getting your call letter from the prophet.
-These steps are based on my own knowledge and experience as well as the officially publicized information from the Church in the March 2007 New Era article titled Your Call to Serve.
+For more details on the time to expect each step in the process to take, see my article Mission Application Timeline.

 The picture above is a good illustration of the step by step process for doing the paper work and getting the mission call.
 Below is more detail on each step: